Flash in other media: Smallville

 Although commercials for "Run" billed him as "the Flash", he is never called by this name in the episode.
 Instead, in "Justice", he has been given the codename "Impulse".
 Like in the comics, Bart did not pick this name himself.
 In his second appearance with Green Arrow/Oliver Queen's Team, Bart has matured somewhat, but he maintained roughly the same personality.
-However, he is now using his powers to help others with along with Aquaman, Green Arrow, Cyborg and later, Black Canary, this group works to stop one of Lex Luthor's evil side projects, 33.1.
+However, he is now using his powers to help others along with Aquaman, Green Arrow, Cyborg and later, Black Canary, this group works to stop one of Lex Luthor's evil side projects, 33.1.

 Kyle Gallner reprises his role as Impulse for a final time in the season eight finale, "Doomsday".
 The character's presence continues to be felt thereafter, though he does not directly feature.
 For example, in the ninth-season episode "Absolute Justice", the Golden Age Flash, Jay Garrick, is seen in flashbacks, getting arrested with the other Justice Society members.
 Impulse appeared in two additional episodes; a still frame of Kyle Gallner from earlier seasons was used to give the appearance that Bart was attending a Justice League meeting via videoscreen in the season 9 finale, "Salvation".
 The character is also present in the season 10 episode "Icarus" at the funeral of Carter Hall, but his face is not shown.
 In the series' penultimate episode, villains are assembled and are each given a hero to kill.
 Bart is given to Captain Cold.
 The character later features prominently in the comic book continuation to the TV series with Bart meeting Garrick and facing the Black Flash resulting in his death, thrusting Jay back in the role as mentor to younger heroes called "Titans".
+At one point, there was a consideration for Smallville spin-off starring Bart Allen, but it never came to fruition.

 The Flash (unproduced The WB series)

-In 2003, it was reported that The WB was planning a Flash TV series with Todd Komarnicki signed on to write and executive produce it.
+In 2003, Warner Bros. was planning a Flash TV series with Todd Komarnicki signed on to write and executive produce it.
 Inspired by the 1960s science fiction drama The Time Tunnel, the series would have been a loose adaptation of the Flash, depicting him as a fresh-out-of-college Gotham City resident who uses his powers to travel backwards and forwards in time, going on missions.
 As with Smallville, the series would have eschewed superhero costumes altogether.
+According to writer Steven S. DeKnight, who was the writer for Smallville, there were creative differences over how a Flash television series should be handled, given the previous attempt at translating the character to the small screen in 1990, and that the studio wanted to create a Flash who was a "time-traveling college student from Gotham City".
+As a result, the series never materialized, and the character was ultimately brought to Smallville.